leonardo-ra/PI/Setup/README.md

 Pressing Y, y or enter, will have the system calibrate itself using previously taken photos of the working surface. **Acrescentar ou remover**

 Afterwards, a big TestBox Control App should pop out.
-This App will show you the status of the test box and its transceivers.
-This window should be put to the side/minimised (not closed!).
+This App will show you the status of the TestBox and its transceivers.
+This window should be put to the side or minimised, not closed!

 Next, the system should print out its control/status messages in real time, without needing any further input from the user.